If 5G is the answer, what is the question?

 What’s more, this is all entirely complementary.
 We, along with our partners, have invested in this programme and the West Midlands region to really help supercharge the adoption that will help support economic recovery and maybe even find that next unicorn.

 What about timings?
 From start to finish, the programme will take you about four months, from the first educational programme though to graduating with a working prototype.
-By the end of your journey, you’ll have the knowledge and the tools to answer your burning questions about 5G, as well as a clear business case as to how this will help you better serve your customers.
+By the end of your journey, you’ll have the knowledge and the tools to answer your burning questions about 5G networks, as well as a clear 5G for business case as to how this will help you better serve your customers.